Kostiantyn-Nagornyi/microservices-intro/README.md

 ![Module2_Task1_1.jpg](screenshot/Module2_Task1_1.jpg)

-In order to verify a db-structure it is required to connect to container's terminal then to the pgsql tool:
+In order to verify a db-structure it is required to connect to the container's terminal, then to the pgsql tool:
 ```psql -U <user> -h <host> -d <database_name>```

 According to the [Postgresql-Administration](https://neon.com/postgresql/postgresql-administration/postgresql-describe-table)